ayeecan/miscScripts/README.md

 ## cleanKey.py

-Removes unnecessary keys on in your graph editor.
+Removes unnecessary keys in your graph editor.
 This one has a UI to adjust tolerance

 ## hideControls.py